Origin-Byte/nft-protocol/README.md

 Note: This section needs to be developed.

-### Deploy a simple NFT collection
+### Deploy an NFT collection

+To deploy an NFT collection you will need to create a SUI [Move](https://docs.sui.io/build/move) contract.

-To deploy your own NFT collection follow our guide on how to use [Gutenberg](https://github.com/Origin-Byte/nft-protocol/blob/main/gutenberg/README.md) to automagically generate your collection specific Move module.
+Creating your own contract is quite difficult, so we created a way that you can do it automagically!
+To create your own NFT collection, follow our guide on how to use [Gutenberg](./gutenberg/) which automagically generates a contract for your NFT collection.

+To deploy your newly created smart contract follow the deploy instructions found in [docs/deploy](../docs/deploy.md).